skrmanglam/NLP/README.md

 # NLP
-Natural Language Processing notebooks on various subtopics within NLP domain.
+Natural Language Processing notebooks on various subtopics within the NLP domain.
-1) Emotion Classification on GoEmotion Dataset using SVM.
+1) Emotion Classification on the GoEmotion Dataset using SVM.
+2) NLP using Transformers- Distil-BERT.